Thomas Frank wants clarity over rules regarding Covid-19 postponements

 United’s interim manager Ralf Rangnick has overseen 1-0 Premier League wins against Crystal Palace and Norwich, as well as a 1-1 Champions League draw against Young Boys involving several changes, since taking over earlier this month.

-But Frank said it was a “small sample size” to analyse as he said United would still be adapting, leaving question marks as to what his side will face on Tuesday night.
+But Frank said it was a “small sample size” to analyse as he said United would still be adapting, leaving question marks as to what his side might face on Tuesday night.

 “I have the biggest respect for Ralf Rangnick, what he has created has been quite remarkable in terms of what he has implemented at different clubs,” he said.